Apple AR – Will Apple Vision Pro Rewrite What We Expect from AR Glasses

 Check out the work we have been doing with Toyota for product visualization and sales enablement.

 Toyota TRD Pro AR uses AR for product merchandising.
 Case study – https://www.groovejones.com/toyota_trd_ar/

 Apple AR – Apple Glass?

-Well-respected Apple analyst Ming-Chi Kuo expects the AR glasses to be marketed as an iPhone accessory and will primarily take a display role offloading computing, networking, and positioning to the iPhone.
+Well-respected Apple analyst Ming-Chi Kuo expects the AR glasses to be marketed as an iPhone accessory and will primarily take a display role, offloading computing, networking, and positioning to the iPhone.
 Offering the AR glasses as an iPhone accessory will allow Apple to keep them slim and lightweight.

-Apple’s LIDAR scanner’s data is crunched together with data from cameras and a motion sensor, then enhanced by computer vision algorithms on the the new Apple A14 Bionic chip creates a seamless AR experience that makes it hard for the eye to detect differences between what is real and what is digital.
+Apple’s LIDAR scanner’s data is crunched together with data from cameras and a motion sensor, then enhanced by computer vision algorithms on the new Apple A14 Bionic chip creating a seamless AR experience that makes it hard for the eye to detect differences between what is real and what is digital.

 Reference articles on Apples AR work on MacRumors for further reading